Data Management

 Pre-Processed Imagery

-The directory structure for the pre-processed imagery bucket is described on the Imagery page.
+The directory structure for the pre-processed imagery is under development.
+See the Imagery page for more commentrary.